 The Doctor of Ministry (D.Min.) degree is an ideal professional and terminal degree for those who serve the church in congregational or pulpit ministries, institutional or military chaplaincies, counseling ministries, missions agencies, parachurch organizations, or other ministry settings where advanced leadership skills are essential.
 You will be renewed spiritually and professionally as you gain new critical and analytical thinking tools to address your greatest areas of need in ministry.

 Length: 36 credit hours.
 Students typically complete this doctorate-level seminary program in three to five years.

 Format: The D.Min. program is offered through an online cohort model with semester residencies.
-Students may enter the program in the fall, spring or summer semesters and complete courses with their cohort.
+Students may begin the program in August, October, January, March, May or June.
 Students attend an on-campus seminar of 1 to 1.5 weeks for each core course, while completing substantial pre- and post-session assignments at home.

 Important Links: Faculty | Apply Now | Tuition | Financial Aid

 Features: The online Doctor of Ministry degree program is available in five concentrations.

 Graduates of this program will: